SEARCH

 Temperature: 160°F

-I’ve noticed some variation in the research, but, most commonly, 160°F is named as the maximum desirable temperature, which is the marking point when the aerobic bacteria want to take a break and enjoy some cool drinks on the patio.
+I’ve noticed some variation in the research, but, most commonly, 160°F (70C) is named as the maximum desirable temperature (at the warmest part of the pile), which is the marking point when the aerobic bacteria stop working or slow down.

 How to measure?